Suggested reading: Global Unsubscribe and Preference Center

 If you have restricted access to the panel, the email addresses will be displayed as muted values.
 Please contact your Administrator to view the user fields.

-Depending on your package, you will see Email, SMS, and WhatsApp products.
-You can switch between tabs to manage recipients who are no longer subscribers in any of these channels.
+You will see Email, SMS, and WhatsApp products depending on your package.
+You can switch between tabs to manage recipients who are no longer subscribers in these channels.

 Import global unsubscribes